kylegranger/zkevm-chain/README.md

 ## `verifier`

-This mode performs a verification.
-A proof is read in and verified, with the results written to stdout.
+This mode performs a verification: a proof is read in and verified, with the results written to stdout.

 ### Example